 “I had no idea a casual conversation while attending a Super Bowl party would change my life,” he recalls.

-Ruiz and CIW Correctional Captain Joseph Spinney made small talk at the party.
-Ruiz expressed the desire to become a US Citizen but due to having a family and saving to provide for the family, made it impossible.
+Ruiz and CIW Captain Joseph Spinney made small talk at the party.
+Ruiz discussed his desire to become an American citizen and the challenge of trying to provide for his family as well as work toward citizenship.

-Capt.
-Spinney was moved by Ruiz’s love of America and was inspired to help.
+Inspired by Ruiz’s love of America, Spinney offered to help.

 “I felt it was my moral duty to act,” Spinney said.

-Thus, Ruiz’s journey began with Capt.
-Spinney assisting in the process.
+Thus, Ruiz’s journey began with Spinney assisting in the process.

-As Ruiz was sworn in, Capt.
-Spinney watched with pride.
+As Ruiz was sworn in, CIW Captain Spinney watched with pride.

 “I encourage people to find it within themselves to reach out.
 Listen to folks and where there is an opportunity to assist others and they have the ability, just do it as you won’t regret it,” he said.